West Indies players sanctioned for breaching isolation rules

 The West Indies squad, which has completed 12 of its scheduled 14 days of isolation under COVID-19 regulations, will not be able to train again until its full managed isolation period has been completed.
 The isolation period might be extended if any further concerns arise, the ministry said.

-Evidence of the breaches has been provided to West Indies Cricket, which has been encouraged to conduct its own investigation and apply any disciplinary sanctions it considers necessary.
+“We certainly made it very clear that if any player breached a quarantine facility … that would be probably taken outside of our hands … that would have resulted in a player being sent home immediately,” he said.

+There is no suggestion any player left the quarantine facility, only that some may have socialized inside the facility which rules do not allow.

-Players were due to be tested Wednesday for the second time since their arrival in New Zealand.
-If the tests are negative, the team may be allowed to leave isolation on Friday and travel to Queenstown for two warm-up matches against New Zealand A.
+Players were tested Wednesday for the third time since their arrival in New Zealand.
+If the tests are negative, the team is set to leave isolation on Friday and travel to Queenstown for two warm-up matches against New Zealand A.

 The West Indies squad required a government exemption to enter New Zealand for their upcoming series of three Twenty20 internationals, starting on Nov.
 27, and two tests beginning on Dec.
 3. New Zealand’s borders are currently generally only open to returning residents and citizens.